9 Heteroskedasticity

 robust_reject_rate <- mean(hetero_results$pval_robust < 0.05)

-The fix is remarkably simple: use a different formula for the standard errors that accounts for heteroskedasticity.
-These are called heteroskedasticity-robust standard errors (also known as White standard errors or Huber-White standard errors).
+Luckily, there is a relatively simple solution for this problem.
+Instead of using the standard error formula we have worked with so far, use a different formula for the standard errors—one that accounts for heteroskedasticity.
+These are called heteroskedasticity-robust standard errors (also known as White or Huber-White standard errors).

 The standard OLS variance formula is: \[Var(\hat{\beta}_1) = \frac{\sum_{i=1}^{n}\hat{u}_i^2 / (n-2)}{SST_x^2}\]